Sim007/staticws/readme.md

 in browser: http://localhost:4220
 ```

-## Run with K8S in Docker Desktop with Docker CLI
+## Run in Docker Desktop k8s with kubectl
 The k8s cluster must be running in Docker Desktop.

 ### Some k8s cluster commands